-There are no current requests made by the Agency for Legislative Initiatives for the 2023 Session.
+There are no current requests made by the Agency for Legislative Initiatives for the 2024 Session.

-Aging building infrastructure; acquiring and retaining full and adequate staffing to meet demands on Agency; provided budget versus customer expectations (including adequate rental rates); operating an Agency responsible for building occupancy and safety during the COVID-19 global pandemic has given rise to many unique challenges; managing multiple large-scale construction projects both on and off the Capitol Complex; and preparing for the potential addition of buildings into the Agency inventory.
+Aging building infrastructure; acquiring and retaining full and adequate staffing to meet demands on Agency; provided budget versus customer expectations (including adequate rental rates); managing multiple large-scale construction projects both on and off the Capitol Complex; preparing for the potential addition of a new building into the Agency inventory; plus, Agency will move into newly constructed and renovated space during calendar year 2024.